Ethel Edgerton Hurd: Other suffrage activities

-Hurd was a member of the executive board of the Minnesota Woman Suffrage Association (MWSA) from 1898–1919, with the exception of one year.
+Hurd was a member of the executive board of the Minnesota Woman Suffrage Association (MWSA) from 1898 to 1919, with the exception of one year.
 She was part of an MWSA delegation who addressed Governor J. A. Johnson in 1906 stating "We ask the right of women suffrage as a matter of simple justice.
 I believe that until women take their right place in the legislation of justice, men will continue to suffer thru the laws which are enacted, and women will suffer further untold disabilities."

 Hurd also helped form the Scandinavian Woman Suffrage Association in 1907 to take advantage of the lobbying power that the group would have in a heavily Scandinavian state.
 Its purpose was "for the social and economic advancement and to secure for the women of the State of Minnesota and of the United States the right of suffrage".
 She also formed the Workers' Equal Suffrage League in 1909.
 Both of these groups served to broaden the base of support for woman suffrage.

 In 1918, Hurd published Woman suffrage in Minnesota : a record of the activities in its behalf since 1847.

 Hurd was named posthumously to the national roll of honor of the League of Women Voters in 1929.
 A gavel given to Hurd in honor of her role was presented to the Minnesota League.
 The gavel came from Hurd's daughter Annah.

 Death

-Hurd died on August 20, 1929 in St. Andrews, New Brunswick, Canada, while visiting relatives.
+Hurd died on August 20, 1929, in St. Andrews, New Brunswick, Canada, while visiting relatives.
 She was buried with her husband in Lakewood Cemetery, Minneapolis, Minnesota.